Glimpses of Unfamiliar Japan: Context

 The Jesuits arrived in Japan during the 16th century.
 For nearly two centuries, however, Engelbert Kaempfer’s writings were the main source of scientific information for Westerners about the country.
 This changed with the beginning of the Meiji Era and the reopening of its trade barriers with the Western world, which had been exclusive only to Dutch markets before 1853.

 Lafcadio Hearn was one of the main contributors to the dissemination of knowledge about Japanese culture during the nineteenth and twentieth centuries.
 Having spent his childhood in Europe (notably Greece, France, Ireland, and the United Kingdom), he moved to the United States at age nineteen, where he became a journalist and reported on several local cultures such as the Creole culture.
 Hearn went to Japan in 1890 and was initially sent there as a newspaper correspondent employed by an American firm, Harper's Magazine.
 Arriving in Yokohama, he obtained a job as a teacher in Matsue soon after his arrival, thanks to the influence of his friend and correspondent Basil Chamberlain.
 He continued to report on Japan and its culture and, one year following his arrival in Japan, started writing essays for the Atlantic Monthly, one of which eventually led to the publication of his book: Glimpses of Unfamiliar Japan.

 Hearn was so enamoured with Japanese culture that he eventually settled in Japan, marrying Koizumi Setsuko.
-He was later naturalized as a Japanese in 1896, two years after the publication of Glimpses of Unfamiliar Japan, and therefore has been described as having "gone native".
+He was later naturalized as a Japanese citizen in 1896, two years after the publication of Glimpses of Unfamiliar Japan, and therefore has been described as having "gone native".